 Bangladesh Country Report

 The July 2016 attack on a cafe popular with expatriates in Dhaka's diplomatic area was a significant intensification of intent by Islamic State-associated militants.
 Although the frequency of attacks slowed during 2017 and 2018, further attacks against local political leaders, religious minorities, secularists, security forces, and foreigners remain a high risk in the one-year outlook.
 Attacks will probably remain crude, using mostly machetes and easily available small-arms.
 Attacks are particularly probable in Dhaka, but previous incidents have also been concentrated in the Khulna, Rajshahi, and Rangpur divisions.

-The willingness of the opposition Bangladesh Nationalist Party (BNP) to organise mass unrest has receded.
-Nevertheless, without a political compromise allowing the BNP to participate in the next election, there is an increasing likelihood of the opposition party resuming protests ahead of polling, due by January 2019.
+There is an increased risk of opposition parties holding protests against the December 2018 election result.
 Any violence will probably be focused in Chittagong and Dhaka, as well as in the Khulna and Rajshahi divisions.
-Protesters usually throw rocks and Molotov cocktails at police or government property.
+Protesters usually throw rocks and Molotov cocktails at police or government property, triggering fighting with security forces.
+However, unrest is unlikely to last more than a few weeks or to reach the scale of protests in 2015, in which 120 people were killed.
 Some projects, especially in the energy and power sectors, are subject to local opposition over environmental concerns and land compensation.